mchang16-auth/docs/articles/quickstart/backend/aspnet-core-webapi/03-troubleshooting.md

 ## Debug Configuration Issues Using Log Files

 To debug potential configuration issues, inspect the log files for your application.
-For more information, refer to the [Logging in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging) document.
+For more information, refer to the <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging" target="_blank">Logging in ASP.NET Core</a> document.

 In this example, we run the application from the command line and inspect the console log output.